Why compare CBD vs THC?

 Some states have age purchase restrictions.

-Some states require that the CBD contains 0% THC.
+Quite a few states actually require that CBD contains 0% THC.
 Some states require that the FDA approves a product first.
 Because of the incredible amount of variations of laws and regulations, that are ever-changing, you need to do your own research for your area.

-It is still Federally illegal to purchase THC and products from marijuana
+It is still Federally illegal to purchase THC.

 Many states have passed laws for it to be fully or conditionally legal.
 This means that in a state with fully legal THC laws, like in Colorado, a state trooper or a local police department may not have authority to take action against THC, but a federal agent from Border Patrol or the DEA can take full action against it.